This year, I am introducing a new category to A Farm of Your Home blog, Home Apothecary!

-Yet this was clearly reflected in the treatment I sought.
-The cost was often high, in terms of actual money spent on medications, and the effect these medications would have on the rest of my body.
+The cost of my acne treatments were often high, both in terms of actual money spent on medications, and the effect these medications would have on the rest of my body.

 My acne could have been much reduced with little intervention if those areas had been addressed before reaching for the prescription pad.

 Upon reflection, I was likely dehydrated, underexercising, overheating, stressed and eating so poorly that my skin erupted!